 What’s happening in the world of education?
 Here the latest news and trends in the education industry are discussed and debated in this topic of interest to teachers, parents and others involved and invested in the field of education.
 Add your voice to the conversation via the comments section, and let us know if you see a topic you would like discussed by writing [email protected]

 Startling and close to miraculous, the evolution of science and technology in the past few decades has marked us all in one way or another.
 Mankind has traveled a long way to reach a point where everything seems possible – and from many points of view, it is.

 Education in America still shares roots with its old colonial master.
 The system of primary, secondary and higher education is familiar.
 Yet there are distinct differences between the two nations.
 Are they only cosmetic or can they indicate reasons the UK system is outperforming the US?

-What Canada Is Doing Right with Education Canada has achieved educational success by recruiting high-level teachers, embracing its diversity and working together while still competing on a provincial level.
+Canada has achieved educational success by recruiting high-level teachers, embracing its diversity and working together while still competing on a provincial level.
 What tips can the U.S. learn from our flourishing neighbor to the north?

 The janitor in an American school is commonly an object of ridicule and disrespect, but not in Japan.
 Every student, rich or poor, average or exceptional, is doing the same type of work.
 Could students in the U.S. learn from the practice of cleaning up after themselves and others?

 One day, you will have to decide.
 Which direction will your education take you?
 Are you on an academic course with an advanced degree and an intellectual career?
 Or are you better suited for hands-on constructive work?
 In many European schools, students are asked those questions at an early age.